 This book is an excellent collection of chapters that provide a good review of the existing literature in the field.
 It is also provides fertile ground for new research ideas.
 I am very familiar with the literature in this area, yet many of the chapters had me jotting down new references and new ideas to consider.
 The three well-known editors have collected a stellar lineup of the most important researchers in the field of traumatic dissociation.
 Chapters are mostly well written and are always intriguing.
 This book makes a voluble overall contribution to the literature in this area.—PsycCRITIQUES, 1/2/2008

 In all, this book succeeds in drawing together different historical, research, and clinical strands into a largely cohesive text.
 It acknowledges the considerable controversy regarding dissociation in psychiatry and takes a realistic attitude toward limitation in the current body of knowledge.
-Traumatic Dissociation: Neurobiology and Treatment will be of interest to practitioners likely to encounter patients with a history of traumatic exposure and to researchers in the filed of dissociation, since it offers insights from a multitude of perspective.—AMJ Psychiatry, 1/2/2008
+Traumatic Dissociation: Neurobiology and Treatment will be of interest to practitioners likely to encounter patients with a history of traumatic exposure and to researchers in the filed of dissociation, since it offers insights from a multitude of perspective.—American Journal of Psychiatry, 1/2/2008